 There was a crepe vendor there, so we shared a nutella banana one.
 We purchased our treat and headed a block away to the beach, where we got to enjoy it in front of the beautiful ocean.

 The best find on our little island exploration was North Beach.
 It’s directly in front of the MIA hotel, you can’t miss it!
-The reef has no waves and is shallow all the way out, making it the perfect place for kids to play.
+The lagoon has no waves and is shallow all the way out, making it the perfect place for kids to play.
 I would head in this direction first, we wish we had more time to play here!